thedynamiclinker/sudocode/bin/sh.md

 1: That's how who used to write?

 0: The authors.
-Of the old code.
+Of the old code bases.

 1: Still not following.